gdhpearson/SQLConnector/README.md

 **Returns** string

 **Variables**
-*table* = The table you want to update
+*table* = The table you want to update.
 *data* = Dictionary of key/value pairs where keys are the names of the table columns and the values the information you want to insert.
 *closeWhenDone* = Boolean optional.
 See section on defaults above.

 Inserts a row into your mysql table.
 Returns a string confirming the row has been inserted.